The Quest for the Best Talent

-A: Jerome Edwards, one of our project managers, has been instrumental in developing a relationship with Prairie View A&M. Prairie View A&M, a historically black college or university (HBCU), offers a degree in construction science.
-Jerome joined the Inclusion Council specifically because he, “felt the need to bring fresh ideas and movement to the idea of including everyone.”
-Jerome and I visited Prairie View A&M in September and are already planning more opportunities to connect.
+A: One of our project managers has been instrumental in developing a relationship with Prairie View A&M. Prairie View A&M, a historically black college or university (HBCU), offers a degree in construction science.
+The PM and I visited Prairie View A&M in September and are already planning more opportunities to connect.

 Q: What excites you about partnering with Prairie View A&M?